AElfProject/AElf/docs/tutorials/GCP.md

     <img src="deployed.png">
 </p>

-Next, login to the launched VM instance via SSH, to start the easiest way is to login to the instance from this instance page.
+Next, login to the launched VM instance via SSH.
+To start the easiest way is to login to the instance directly from this deployment page.
 To do this click the SSH drop down and select "Open in browser window":

 <p align="center">
     <img src="ssh-select.png">